scottlepich/react-payment-provider-client/README.md

 The Spreedly script is included, `window.Spreedly` exists, and it replaces empty DOM elements with spreedly domain iframe content.

-Using a test form hacked into
+Using a test form hacked into CFE returns a token.

 Spike is successful, next steps will be to attempt to integrate this lib with CFE in the network flow.